SAP-archive/dbr-tool/USER_GUIDE.md

 }
 ```

 #### Outcome

 The outcome of backup is a set of files in the destination directory.
 Every type is stored in a separate file as an array of JSONs.
-The main file `backup.json` is a backup summary with details about the performed operation.
+The main file `backup.json` is a backup summary generated automatically during backup with details about the performed operations.

 ### Restore